Welcome to The Avenue Medical Practice, Greenhill

 For support, advice and guidance on common conditions - please click here

 THERE IS A NATIONAL MAJOR TECHNICAL ISSUE AND WE ARE UNABLE TO ACCESS ANY PATIENT NOTES THEREFORE FOR THE SAFETY OF PATIENTS THE SURGERY IS CLOSED UNTIL THIS IS RESOLVED.
 PLEASE CONTACT 111 AND ONLY ATTEND A&E IF YOU FEEL YOUR SITUATION IS LIFE THREATENING

-The phone system will ring engaged if all the lines are busy.
+The phone lines will open from 8.15am and the phone system will ring engaged if all the lines are busy.
 You need to redial to get into the queue.
 If you get through to the message you are in the queue to be answered.
 You will be told where you are in the queue.
 There will only ever be a maximum of 6 people queueing but how long the call takes to be answered depends upon the nature of the other patients calls.
 If they ask complex questions it can take longer.